Effective September 1, 2020

 Detail agreements.
 These services involve the temporary assignment of Board employees to another governmental entity or of another governmental entity's employee to the Board.
 The agreement covers matters such as the term and purpose of the detail, who has responsibility for compensating the detailed employee, and how the employee's performance will be evaluated.
 Consultation with other divisions in regards to these agreements may be required.
 Legal Division review of these agreements is required, regardless of the expected annual cost.

-Purchase of artwork for the Fine Arts Program.
-For the purchase of artwork for the Fine Arts Program, there is no competition requirement imposed by this Acquisition policy.
-Procurements made under this method must be requested by the director of the Fine Arts Program and approved by the director of the division of office (or his/her delegate) funding the procurement, and will be permitted only if approved.
-The PMO is authorized to approve the purchase of artwork if the total cost of the contract is under $50,000.
-All requests that exceed $50,000 require Legal Division review and CAO approval.
+Purchase of artwork or artwork framing for the Fine Arts Program.
+For the purchase or commissioning of artwork or artwork framing for the Fine Arts Program, there is no competition requirement imposed by this Acquisition policy.
+Procurements made under this method must be requested by the director of the Fine Arts Program and approved by the director of the division of office (or their delegate) funding the procurement, and will be permitted only if approved.
+The PAD is authorized to approve the purchase of artwork or artwork framing if the total cost of the contract is under $200,000.
+All requests that exceed $200,000 require Legal Division review and CAO approval.

 A. Roles and Responsibilities